owz00/Robz-Elo/README.md

 4. **Prepare Image Data**

    Place your game score images in the designated folder.
-By default, images should be placed in `test_image_sets/set_1`.
+By default, images should be placed in `image_input`.
 You can change the path in the configuration.

 ## Usage